Categories

 That’s one way to do it.
 But if you just have a couple of questions, that’s always free.
 Just email me info@redpillkapital, and just put in the subject line, call me.
 Give me your number, and we’ll chat, because we want to help other investors.
 We don’t want people to go into bad deals.

-So what’s Red Pill Kapital?
+So What’s Red Pill Kapital?

 Red Pill Kapital is a physician-owned commercial real estate investment and education company.
 It allows you to invest passively alongside us.
 We find the property or we find the investment group.
 We create and validate their plan.
 We look at how to improve the cash flow.
 We negotiate the deal.
 We manage and oversee the asset.
 Your passive investment provides you with an opportunity to earn an income without the nine to five because physicians don’t work nine to five; we probably work six to nine.
 We create a unique business strategy that fits your financial investment goals because we understand the specific needs of physician professionals.

-Is Red Pill Kapital right for you?
+Is Red Pill Kapital Right For You?

 Your passive investment provides you with an opportunity to earn an income without the nine to nine, because physicians don’t work nine to five.
 We probably work six to nine.
 We create a unique business strategy that fits your financial investment goals, because we understand the specific needs of physician professionals.